Khongchai/flutter_dotted_line_array/README.md

 | sweepAngle | double       | Clockwise sweep amount starting from startAngle, also in degrees                                         |
 | lineDash   | List<double> | Array of numbers as specified by the HTML5 Canvas API's docs.
 Each number describes a length in degrees. |

-**Note: For the setArcDash, I personally found thinking about each of the dashes' length in degrees, rather than in pixels, more intuitive.
-Understandably so, this unfortunately makes working with both setArcDash and setLineDash together more difficult.
-So, something might change in the future.**
+**Note: For the setArcDash, I find thinking about each of the dashes' length in degrees, rather than in pixels, more intuitive.
+This unfortunately makes working with both setArcDash and setLineDash together, like the UI in the screenshots below, for example, more difficult.
+So, I might change something in the future.**

 ### Syntax Comparisons